Slickytail/ComfyUI-RegionalAdaptiveSampling/README.md

 - **starvation_scale**: Controls how the model decides which part of the image to focus on.
 Increasing it will probably shift quality from the main subject to the background.
 The default of 0.1 is what's used in the paper, and I haven't tried anything else.

 ## Todos:
-support batch size > 1 or cfg (makes the token caching logic more complicated)
+support batch size > 1 or cfg (makes the token caching logic more complicated). this will probably not be implemented, because sometimes depending on VRAM comfy will split batches up in different ways for different calls.